0jscsshtml/brickscodes/README.md

 * Progress Bar for overall progress and slide duration progress.
 * Play/Pause button for autoplay and autoscroll.
 * Disable Slider at selected breakpoint.
+###### Tabs Nested
+* Enhance Tabs Nested with Controls such as Tab Menu Horizontol Scroll, Vertical Tab Menu, Convert to Accordion by selected breakpoint.
+* The rest can be handle by Bricks Interactions for content animation with target .brx-open
 ###### Back to Top
 * Add scroll progress to Back to Top Element.
 * When enabled, adding a Back to Top element will automatically include a scroll progress indicator.
 Customize its style as desired.